-(a) Project to be volunteer built by COGGS volunteers.

-(b) Project 7 Area.
-This trail is a "lollypop" trail that is about 1.5 miles in length starting at Vermilion Road.
-The stem of the lollypop is about 1⁄4 mile with soil mostly dominated by loamy sands and with good compaction rates and will be constructed as a single-track green level beginner trail.
-The remainder of the 11⁄4 mile of trail is very steep extremely rocky terrain and will be constructed as single-track trail with a single to double black diamond rating for advanced riders only.
-The first portion of the trail grouping coming off Vermilion is on Parkhill Cemetery property and an agreement is in place to use that property for trail recreation purposes.
-The remaining portion is all within Downer Park and tax-forfeit lands however there is a pinch point where the alignment comes close to Foresthill Cemetery property and permission has not been granted to use Foresthill Cemetery property.
-Property lines will be marked in the field by the City prior to construction.
-A map of Project 7 Areas is attached as Exhibit A-7.
+- (a) Project to be volunteer built by COGGS volunteers. - (b) This trail is a "lollypop" trail that is about 1.5 miles in length starting at Vermilion Road.
+The stem of the lollypop is about 1⁄2 mile with soil mostly dominated by loamy sands and with good compaction rates and will be constructed as a single-track green level beginner trail.
+The remainder of the 11⁄2 mile of trail is very steep extremely rocky terrain and will be constructed as single-track trail with a single to double-black diamond rating for advanced riders only.
+The first portion of the trail grouping coming off Vermilion is on Park Hill Cemetery property and an agreement is in place to use that property for trail recreation purposes.
+The remaining portion is all within Downer Park and tax-forfeit lands however there is a pinch point where the alignment comes close to Foresthill Cemetery property; the City of Duluth is currently in negotiations to acquire this property.
+Property lines will be marked in the field by the City prior to construction. - (c) Equipment expected to be used by volunteers includes; gas powered wheelbarrows, plate compactors, power tools such as skill saws and impact drivers, brush saws, weed whackers, and hand tools.